GoogleChrome/web.dev/src/site/content/en/media/media-streaming-basics/index.md

-Producing media chunks and the necessary manifests describing the stream is not exactly straightforward, but streaming unlocks some interesting use cases that are not possible to achieve just by pointing the `<video>` element on the page to a set of static source files.
+Producing media chunks and the necessary manifests describing the stream is not exactly straightforward, but streaming unlocks some interesting use cases that are not possible to achieve just by pointing a `<video>` element to a set of static source files.
 You'll learn more about how to [add media to a web page] in a later section.
 First, you should know about a few use cases for streaming multimedia if you want to go further than just loading multiple files into the `<video>` element.

-* **Adaptive streaming** is where media chunks are encoded in several bitrates, and the highest quality media chunk that **_fits_** the clients current available bandwidth is returned to the media player.
+* **Adaptive streaming** is where media chunks are encoded in several bitrates, and the highest quality media chunk that **_fits_** the client's currently available bandwidth is returned to the media player.
 * **Live broadcast** is where media chunks are encoded and made available in real time.
 * **Injecting media** is where other media like advertisements are injected into